 When setting up experimental PCRs in the lab you will need to assemble a PCR master mix.
-A “mastermix” combines common reagents (dNTPs, buffer, water and DNA polymerase) that are aliquoted out to ensure consistent reaction efficiencies and reduce overall mixing steps.
+A “mastermix” combines common reagents (dNTPs, buffer, water, and DNA polymerase) that are aliquoted out to ensure consistent reaction efficiencies and reduce overall mixing steps.
 You can use tables on Benchling to input formulas and automate volume calculations for the reagents in your PCR mastermix.
 Check out the example notebook entry and see for yourself; PCR Protocols and Mastermix Calculator.

 You can use the Notebook stand-alone to record experimental protocols and data.
 Save time from rewriting out published protocols by inserting them into your notebook.
 You can attach protocols from the literature or from a manufacturer and view them inside your entry.
-This is useful as you don’t need to spend time writing & rewriting your protocols, especially if you’re using it from a specific source.
+This is useful as you don’t need to spend time writing & rewriting your protocols, especially if you’re using them from a specific source.